rmkoesterer/uga/README.rst

 .. _`fork this repository`: https://help.github.com/articles/fork-a-repo/

-**Note**: If you install uga under a virtual environment, you need to source the environment as shown above before running any task in uga.
+**Note**: If you install uga under a conda environment, you need to source the environment as shown above before running any task in uga.

-   >>> source uga-env/bin/activate
+   >>> source YOUR_CLONED_CONDA_ENVIRONMENT

 Verify that uga is functional using the following command to display help.